Evolveum/quartz/README.md

 ## Additional information
 _Execution groups_ feature is supported on JDBC and RAM job stores.

-Current version of the code is 2.3.0.e3, which is based on Quartz 2.3.0.
-(It also includes some minor fixes committed after 2.3.0 release.)
+Current version of the code is 2.3.2.e1, which is based on Quartz 2.3.2.
-Note that this version is _not_ backwards compatible with 2.3.0.e1, which used a different approach to limit execution of jobs on nodes.

-This version requires Java 1.8 to successfully run the tests, because of SER files checking.
-But it should be compilable on 1.7 as well (though not checked), with some 10 not important test failures.
+This version requires Java 1.8 to successfully build and run the tests.

 Evolveum-specific development is carried out on "evolveum-master" branch.
-Original "master" branch is kept intact, except for this one file.

 ## Build instructions: